2023 Solar Incentives Guide for Hammonton, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-You can receive this credit for solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
-There is no maximum amount you can claim.
+The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
+You can receive this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum claim amount.

-Curious how the ITC might apply to your specific situation?
-Reach out to your local Hammonton solar panel installer to get more information.
+To best understand how the ITC could apply to your situation, reach out to your local Hammonton solar panel installer and request more information.

 State & Local Solar Incentives